-- Committee of the Whole 1 (Planning & Development)

-- Committee of the Whole 2 (General)

-- Committee of the Whole (Closed Session)
+- Committee of the Whole 1 (Planning & Development) - Committee of the Whole 2 (General) - Committee of the Whole (Closed Session) - Committee of the Whole (Working Session) to be scheduled as needed

-In addition to these three committees, all members of Council sit on Committee of the Whole (Public Meeting), which is arranged to provide the required statutory public meeting under the Planning Act for planning applications.
+In addition to these four committees, all members of Council sit on Committee of the Whole (Public Meeting), which is arranged to provide the required statutory public meeting under the Planning Act for planning applications.
 Matters that are heard at that meeting will be referred back to staff, who will subsequently prepare technical planning reports for Committee of the Whole 1 (Planning & Development).
 This is similar to existing practices.

-There are also no changes recommended for Committee of the Whole (Closed Session).
+There are also no changes recommended for Committee of the Whole (Closed Session) or Committee of the Whole (Working Session).